Input & Output

 Convergence Levels

 MAPLE provides six predefined convergence levels for iterative tasks such as geometry optimizations and transition state searches.
-Set the level using the #convergence header command:
+Set the level inside the task command parentheses:

 The available levels, from tightest to loosest, are: